 The Italian city is located on over 100 islands in the midst of a lagoon.
 Countless canals serve as roads here.
 The splendid historical buildings and its romantic charm is what attracts many tourists to Venice.

 Venice and its lagoon have been a listed UNESCO World Heritage site since 1987.
+This is an automatic compilation of DW Content pertaining to "Venice".

 The Council of Europe's constitutional watchdog - the Venice Commission - has admonished Poland once more for failing to unblock the work of the Constitutional Tribunal.
 Warsaw has one month to get its house in order.